kartonfarkas/api_docs/source/suite/contacts/combined_segment_create.rst

 Creating a Combined Segment
 ===========================

-Creates a new combined segment.
+Creates a new combined segment using two or more existing segments.

 Endpoint
 --------